mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 OpenStack uses the concept of `cloud images <https://docs.openstack.org/image-guide/>`_ which serve as templates for virtual machines creation.
 They contain the guest OS and are customised by `cloud-init <https://cloud-init.io/>`_ during the VM provisioning process.
 In this process, various pre-defined or user-defined actions are handled in an automated way (for example, cloud-init inserts public SSH keys of all authorised users).

-The upstream community maintains an `list of repositories <https://docs.openstack.org/image-guide/obtain-images.html>`_ from where users can download template images.
-For example, the repository of Ubuntu cloud images is available `here <https://cloud-images.ubuntu.com/>`_.
+The upstream community maintains an `list of repositories <https://docs.openstack .org/image-guide/obtain-images.html>`_ from where users can download template images.
+For example, the repository of Ubuntu cloud images is available `here <https://cloud-images.ubuntu.com/>`__.
 However, users can also convert their existing images when migrating to Canonical OpenStack from other virtualisation platforms.

 Converting images
 -----------------

-OpenStack uses QCOW2 image format, meaning that any other images have to be converted first before you'll be able to launch VMs.
+OpenStack uses qcow image format, meaning that any other images have to be converted first before you'll be able to launch VMs.
 A typical use case here are VMware images which used VMDK format instead.
 In the following example we'll convert a VMDK image containing the Ubuntu 24.04 LTS OS that you can download from `here <https://cloud-images.ubuntu.com/daily/server/noble/current/noble-server-cloudimg-amd64.vmdk>`_.

 To convert the image, first install the ``qemu-utils`` tool: